 In the case of corporations, your board typically will require regular financial reports at each board meeting.
 When your business just gets started, the chief executive might prepare and present financial reports to the board.
 When the business develops, a board finance committee can be a big help.
 The committee, led by the board treasurer, ensures that reports are complete and helps present them to other members of the board.

-The board may require a cash flow statement, profit and loss statement and balance sheet at each meeting.
+The board may require a cash flow statement, profit and loss statement, and balance sheet at each meeting.
 They also may request descriptions of finances for upcoming, major initiatives.
 They may request information prior to filing taxes.
 They will certainly need to see any results from financial audits.
-You’ll learn a more about financial reporting back in the topic
+You’ll learn more about financial reporting back on the topic

 All About Financial Management in For-Profits.